aham-18113/whatsapp-bot/README.md

 # whatsapp-bot
-This is a Whatsapp Chatbot that responds with messages and quotes when either of them is requested.
+This is a Whatsapp Chatbot that responds with messages or quotes when either of them is requested.